thenewobjective/thenewobjective.github.io/software-systems-engineering/against-tdd-and-bdd/index.md

 &mdash; [Alan Kay](https://en.wikipedia.org/wiki/Alan_Kay)

-Test-Driven Development (TDD) is often promoted not merely as a practice, but as a full-fledged methodology — one that promises better design, fewer bugs, and more maintainable code.
+Test-Driven Development (TDD) is often promoted not merely as a practice, but as a full-fledged methodology: one that promises better design, fewer bugs, and more maintainable code.
 Yet, beneath its ritualistic appeal lies a set of deep conceptual flaws.
 This article challenges the validity of TDD as a general-purpose development methodology and explores its [epistemological](https://en.wiktionary.org/wiki/epistemology) and practical limits.